 Small and Smart Wins

 Fierce competition and rivalry between organizations often foster a take-no-prisoners, high pressured work environment to drive financial success.
 However, extensive research on organizational behavior suggests the complete opposite.
-It professes that having a tough, cutthroat work culture may be a successful short term strategy for boosting productivity of the workforce but it slowly starts to kill productivity in the long run.
+It reveals that having a tough, cutthroat work culture may be a successful short term strategy for for boosting workforce productivity but these short term improvements soon evaporate and then a negative impact on productivity is experienced.

-What HR professionals and members of the top management should understand is that every employee is not an urgency addict.
-Meeting tight deadlines may increase the engagement rate for some employees, but it’s not normal and definitely not a great strategy to boost productivity of the work staff over a period of time.
+What HR professionals and members of top management should understand is that every employee is not an urgency addict.
+Meeting tight deadlines may increase the engagement rate for some employees, but it’s not normal and definitely not a great strategy to boost productivity of the work staff over a period of time especially over an extended period of time.
 Read more about this in the Harvard Business Review article: https://hbr.org/2015/12/proof-that-positive-work-cultures-are-more-productive

 Another implicit cost a firm incurs due to stressful work atmosphere is lack of loyalty.
-A study conducted by Centre for American Progress states that firms with such environment have an employee turnover rate of 50% or more.
+A study conducted by Centre for American Progress states that these firms have excessively high turnover rate, often exceeding 50% or more.
 Employees reject promotions or resign to go back on the job market, thus leaving the company with additional costs and responsibilities to hire and train new candidates.

 1) Start by Defining your Legacy